seewolf/PaperCode/README.md

 # Result
 ## It will auto save the log file for each epoch,and save the model with minimum loss on validation set and its result.
-## Finally,it will auto load the model and test it on testset.
-Metrics on testset also record in log file.It will also save the true labels and prediction when testing in a csv file.
+## Afterwards, the model will be automatically loaded and tested on the test set, and the resulting metrics will be recorded in the log file.
+Additionally, the true labels and predictions will be saved in a CSV file after testing.
 ## You can find them in root dir after running.

 ![image](picture/example_result.png)